NRGU Dividend: Yield, Schedule, and What to Expect

 Short answer

 NRGU's approximate 0% (this is a note and does not pay dividends) yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks 3x daily Solactive MicroSectors U.S. Big Oil index, ~10 large US oil & gas stocks and passes through the dividends of its holdings, typically quarterly, minus a 0.95% (annual investor fee, deducted daily) expense ratio.
+It tracks 3x daily Solactive MicroSectors U.S. Big Oil index, ~10 large US oil & gas stocks and passes through the income its holdings generate, usually quarterly, net of the 0.95% (annual investor fee, deducted daily) expense ratio.
 If income is your goal, look to dedicated dividend funds for more; NRGU is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
-Yield is a recent snapshot, not a promise; verify the current figure with Bank of Montreal (MicroSectors).
+Yield is a recent snapshot, not a promise; verify the current figure with Bank of Montreal.

 How does the NRGU dividend work?

-NRGU holds the companies in 3x daily Solactive MicroSectors U.S. Big Oil index, ~10 large US oil & gas stocks, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.95% (annual investor fee, deducted daily) fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+NRGU holds what is in 3x daily Solactive MicroSectors U.S. Big Oil index, ~10 large US oil & gas stocks, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.95% (annual investor fee, deducted daily) fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

-- Fee drag: the 0.95% (annual investor fee, deducted daily) expense ratio is deducted before you receive distributions.
+• Fee: the 0.95% (annual investor fee, deducted daily) expense ratio comes out before you receive anything, so the yield above is already net of it.

 If income is your goal, compare NRGU against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how NRGU's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how NRGU's income fits your real portfolio in Walnut.

 The bottom line on the NRGU dividend